Hands typing on a laptop keyboard

 Frequently Asked Questions #

 The best missionary emails answer the question: "What is it really like for you right now?"
-Share how your faith is growing, introduce the people in your life by name, and describe specific moments with enough detail that readers can experience your mission vicariously.
+Describe a specific moment vividly, introduce the people in your life by name, and share how your testimony is growing.
 It's also okay to be honest about hard days — sharing how faith helps during real struggles is powerful testimony.

-Pday Pro scores emails across three dimensions: Spirit (up to 40 points for testimony and spiritual growth), People (up to 30 points for relationships and connection), and Story (up to 30 points for vivid experience and imagery).
-The total adds up to 100, with a personalized coaching tip for improvement.
-It's designed to help missionaries develop better writing habits over time.
+Pday scores emails across three goals: Story (up to 30 points for painting a vivid picture), People (up to 30 points for introducing someone by name), and Testimony (up to 30 points for sharing how your faith is growing).
+You get 10 free points just for writing the email, making the total out of 100.
+It's a coaching tool designed to help missionaries develop better writing habits over time.

 Yes, appropriately.
 You don't need to share every struggle in a broadcast email — some things are better for a personal call or letter to parents.
 But acknowledging that not every day is easy, and sharing how faith helps you work through challenges, makes your email authentic and relatable.
 Readers aren't expecting perfection — they're expecting you.